Snugglepot and Cuddlepie: Description

-Snugglepot and Cuddlepie, the gumnut babies, are the protagonists of the story and are modelled on the appearance of young Eucalyptus (gum tree) nuts.
-The female gumnut babies, however, have their hair, hats and skirts modelled on Eucalyptus flowers.
+Snugglepot and Cuddlepie, the gumnut babies, are the protagonists of the story and are modelled on young eucalyptus (gum tree) nuts.
+The female gumnut babies, however, have their hair, hats and skirts modelled on eucalyptus flowers.

 May Gibbs based some of the characters and scenery on the plants found in the bushland of Harvey, Western Australia, where she played as a child.